-Michelle Sander, a Boston University assistant professor of electrical and computer engineering and materials and science engineering, has won a prestigious Young Investigator Research Award from the Air Force Office of Scientific Research (AFOSR).
-Fewer than one in four of the 230 applicants in 2016 were awarded funding under the program.
+Assistant Professor Michelle Sander (ECE, MSE) has won a prestigious Young Investigator Research Award from the Air Force Office of Scientific Research (AFOSR).
+Fewer than one in four of the 230 applicants were awarded funding under the program this year.

 Sander’s laboratory research centers on novel ultrafast laser sources at infrared wavelengths and photothermal imaging techniques in the mid-infrared wavelengths.
 Her AFOSR project proposal, “Cell Membrane Dynamics in Infrared Nerve Stimulation and Blocking,” will focus on stimulating nerves using infrared lasers to understand the biophysical mechanisms of how cells will interact with infrared electromagnetic waves.